Elissa Cunane: Senior season

 Cunane enters her senior season as one of the top prospects in the 2022 WNBA draft.

 College statistics

 National team career

 Cunane represented the United States at the 2021 FIBA AmeriCup, where they won gold.
 She was named to the AmeriCup's All-Star team after averaging 12.8 points and eight rebounds during the tournament.

 Professional career

 Cunane was drafted by the Seattle Storm in the second round.
 She was cut after playing in two preseason games.

 Minnesota Lynx

 Cunane signed a hardship contract with the Lynx on May 31, 2022.
 She made her WNBA debut on June 1, 2022, against the Atlanta Dream.
 On June 21, 2022, Cunane was released from her hardship contract.
 She appeared in 3 games for the Lynx.

+Golden State Valkyries

+Cunane signed a training camp contract with Golden State Valkyries on February 6, 2025.